The Benefits of Ridge Preservation

 Is Treatment Covered by Insurance?

 Dental insurance plans may cover a portion of the cost for ridge preservation procedures.
 Our financial team will get in touch with your insurance provider prior to your treatment to evaluate your plan and let you know of any personal responsibilities.
-To help make your treatment easier to afford, Advanced Dentistry offers flexible payment plans and an array of other convenient options.
+To help make your treatment easier to afford, Advanced Dentistry in State College, PA, offers flexible payment plans and an array of other convenient options.

 Preserve the Future of Your Healthy Smile